Metabyte2710/RGB/Logitech-Keyboards.md

 Logitech keyboards use a USB HID interface.
 Some packets are 20 bytes, others are 64 bytes.
 Unless a packet is denoted as a 64 byte packet below, assume it is a 20 byte packet.
 Any bytes not shown are zero.

-Information for this wiki page was gathered from: https://github.com/MatMoul/g810-led
+Some of the information for this wiki page was gathered from: https://github.com/MatMoul/g810-led and other information was reverse engineered from my own Logitech G810.

 # Commit